airbusgeo/playground-tagging/aircrafts.md

 ## Classes

-We focus into **detection** of the aircraft and **reconnaissance** of its general type.
+We focus into **detection** of the aircraft and **classification** of its general type.
 As such, the aircraft should be classified into the following 6 main categories and potential sub-categories:

 - **`small_aircraft`**